Summary of WHA Resolutions Relevant to the Code

 2010 WHA63.23

-• End to all forms of inappropriate promotion of foods for infants and young children and that nutrition and health claims should not be permitted on these foods .( i.e. claims about IQ, eyesight or protection from infection).
+• To end inappropriate promotion of foods for infants and young children and to ensure that claims not be permitted for foods for infants and young children.

 Donate to INFACT Canada